 - Sweet Potato Soup

-If you make this recipe, let me know how it turned out!
+If you make this lentil soup recipe, let me know how it turned out!
 I’d love to hear what you think in the comments below.
 Your review will help other readers!

 - 2 tablespoons tomato paste